etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 ### Submodules

-- `./gradlew registerModule --info` Creates the privileges to publish a new module in a specific repository`Command line parameters:
--`-Ppkg=<package name>`The name of the module.
--`-Prepo=<repository name>` The name of the repository.
 - `./gradlew createModuleBuild --info` Creates the 'build.gradle' file with all the necessary information to publish.
   Command line parameters - `-Ppkg=<package name>` The name of the module. - `-Prepo=<repository name>` The name of the repository.
 - `./gradlew publishVersion --info` Publish the module to a custom repository